 You might decide to pay under protest and take legal action for compensation if you're still in dispute with a trader.

 To do this either write 'paid under protest' on the back of the cheque, or when paying also hand/send the trader a covering letter stating that you are paying 'under protest'.

 If you're not happy with work, you may want to consider withholding some of the payment.
 You're perfectly entitled to do this, if you are genuinely not happy with the standard of the work.

-You'll have to decide whether to pay some of the bill and keep back enough to cover the disputed area or to delay the whole payment.
+You'll have to decide whether to pay some of the bill and keep back a reasonable amount to cover the disputed area or to delay the whole payment.